OsiriX-Foundation/karnak-docker/README.md

 * Default Karnak user: admin
 * Karnak DICOM listener port: 11119

-All the Karnak's parameters can be modified in the `.env` file and are described in [Environment Variables](#environment-variables).
+All the Karnak's parameters can be modified in the `karnak.env` file and are described in [Environment Variables](#environment-variables).

 Karnak contains third-party components:
 * Postgres database for the persistence of Karnak settings